test-user98/weather-app/README.md

 3. Install the required dependencies npm install axios
+### for testing puposese ###
+npm install --save-dev jest @testing-library/react @testing-library/jest-dom supertest

 4. Create a `.env.local` file in your project root and add your OpenWeatherMap API Key:
 API_KEY= 'Your API KEY'

-5. Start the development server
+5. Start the development server: npm run dev

 Your app should now be running on [http://localhost:3000](http://localhost:3000).